Summit-Enterprise-Workshop-2/Krishan-graph/readme.md

         </tr>
         <tr>
             <td>
-                <sub>We run this workshop across large audiences and organizations and find that more than <b>90%</b> of participants complete the workshop with <i>little to no prior</i> GraphQL experience, and leave with a greater understanding of GraphQL and the value it brings to their teams.</br></br> <b>Schedule a workshop by contacting your Apollo GraphQL account team. </b></sub>
+                <sub>We run this workshop across large audiences and organizations and find that more than <b>90%</b> of participants complete the workshop with <i>little to no prior</i> GraphQL experience, and leave with a greater understanding of GraphQL and the value it brings to their teams.</br></br> <b>Schedule a workshop by contacting your Apollo GraphQL account. </b></sub>
             </td>
         </tr>
     </tbody>